Advanced Placement & Honors Courses

-- Biology Teacher, HS
+- Spanish Language Teacher, HS

 This section is meant to engender some serious thinking on your part about your schedule for next year.
 We would like you to think about your priorities and how you would like your life to unfold next school year.
 We encourage you to stretch academically, to participate in other activities and to be healthy.
 Answer these questions truthfully, talk to teachers, counselors, peers and do some research about what particular schools want to see.
 We sincerely encourage you to get all the information that you can and then make the best informed decision for you.